wyliebreck/videos/multimedia/slides.md

 ## Use both words and images

 {{Principle 1: Use both words and images.}}
-{{We learn better from words and images and words together, than we do from words alone, or from images alone.}}
+{{We learn better from words and images together, than we do from words alone, or from images alone.}}